 Six Frequently Asked Questions About Family Law And Divorce

 Getting divorced can be more trouble than you think.
-Breaking the legal bond of marriage is a bit more complex than it was to tie the knot.
+Breaking the legal bond of marriage is a bit more complex than it was tying the knot.

-At the Law Office of Amy L. Gervich, our dedicated family law and divorce attorneys have been working for more than 15 combined years to ensure that each separation or divorce we handle results in positive change for everyone involved.
+At the Law Office of Amy L. Gervich, our dedicated family law and divorce attorney has been working for more than 15 years to ensure that each separation or divorce we handle results in positive change for everyone involved.

-Here are a few of the most common family law FAQ we’ve answered along the way.
+Here are a few of the most common family law FAQs we’ve answered along the way.

 Do I really need a divorce attorney?

 Some couples navigate the divorce process without any outside help.
 These cases are the exception to the rule, however.
 Changing your marital status comes with legal ramifications that make it extremely wise to work with an attorney who’s experienced in the nuances of family law and divorce.

 Do my spouse and I each need our own attorneys?